 Utilizing an online shared document for the ToR review (e.g., SharePoint, OneDrive, Google Docs, or Dropbox) can have several advantages.
-In addition to being open, transparent, and therefore reinforcing credibility in the review process, using a shared online document for review can help streamline reviewer input, consolidating feedback, reducing duplicative comments, and helping reviewers build upon and learn from each other's feedback.

-to any email introduction of the evaluator(s) sent out to stakeholders to prepare them to be involved in the data collection.
+In addition to being open, transparent, and therefore reinforcing credibility in the review process, using a shared online document for review can help streamline reviewer input, consolidating feedback, reducing duplicative comments, and helping reviewers build upon and learn from each other's feedback. ✓ Strategically review the ToR to ensure the utility of and socialize and build support for the evaluation.
+Relevant stakeholders should be informed beforehand as to when they are expected to review the draft ToR.
+A peer review utilizing a Reference Group or Steering Committee (see the Commissioning and Managing an Evaluation Guidance Note) can also be useful to uphold quality assurance for the ToR, while also building legitimacy and ownership for the exercise when membership strategically engages key stakeholder groups (per point above).